 Getting to see this interesting facet of Japanese society isn’t the only reason to lay your head down in Harajuku.
-It’s one of the city’s best shopping district, especially for youthful and edgy styles.
+It’s one of the city’s best shopping districts, especially for youthful and edgy styles.
 Two of Tokyo’s best greenspaces—Yoyogi Park and Meiji Shrine—are also close by for a quick escape from the chaos of the city.

-Where to stay: The best hotels in Harajuku
+Recommended hotels in Harajuku

 The area that’s usually considered Harajuku doesn’t stretch far, explaining the lack of accommodation options.
 You’ll find better selection in nearby Shinjuku and Shibuya.

 - Shibuya Tobu Hotel: A three-star hotel equally position to take advantage of both Tokyo’s louder and quieter moments.
-Although not technically in Harajuku, it’s one of the closest hotels to the district, located just a 15-minute walk away from the Takeshita and Omotesando shopping areas.
+Although not technically in Harajuku, it’s one of the closest hotels to the area, located just a 15-minute walk away from the Takeshita and Omotesando shopping areas.

 - Dormy Inn Premium Shibuya-jingumae: The closest hotel to Harajuku.
 Offers modern rooms and a relaxing spa for guests.
 Takeshita Street and Yoyogi Park are 10 minutes away by foot.